Aravindh020/Twittersa/README.md

-Twitter sentimental analysis using natural language processing (Text blob)
+Twitter sentimental analysis using Natural Language Processing (Text blob) which can classify positive and negaive tweets.